ArmaanBhasin698/MIST4610Group5/README.md

 From a managerial perspective, UGA Recreational Sports likes to see which classes are popular among students to know if they are worth having.
 This query returns the number of students that attended cycling classes on Thursdays.

-8. List the client who attended both yoga sessions on September 20th, 2025. - Colby
+8. List the client who attended both yoga sessions on September 20th, 2025.

 <img width="626" height="194" alt="image" src="https://github.com/user-attachments/assets/c6734187-d568-4d4e-945b-338f3c0cd5d6" />